ukoechli/innosuisse-startupticker/README.md

 There are several possibilities: 1) an interface on the Startupticker website for simple analyses based on the data 2) Refining the existing data by adding verticals or categorizations.

-* Format:
+Format:
-•	Presentation with slides and short live demo if possible Key elements:
+* Presentation with slides and short live demo if possible Key elements:
-•	Concept, functionality, examples, description of the necessary work up to the finished product
+* Concept, functionality, examples, description of the necessary work up to the finished product
 Requirements:
-•	The prototype is far more relevant than the presentation itself
+* The prototype is far more relevant than the presentation itself

 ## Data: